PEEC-Nature-Youth-Group/PumaGuard/README.md

 ## Running the scripts on colab.research.google.com

-Colab offers runtimes with GPUs and TPUs, which make training a model much faster.
-In order to run the [training script](scripts/train.py) on colab, do the following from the terminal:
+[Google Colab](https://colab.research.google.com/) offers runtimes with GPUs and TPUs, which make training a model much faster.
+In order to run the [training script](scripts/train.py) in Google Colab, do the following from the
+terminal:

 ```console
 git clone https://github.com/PEEC-Nature-Youth-Group/PumaGuard.git